connectomicslab/connectomemapper3/docs/datalad.rst

 where:

-    * `-m MESSAGE` is the description of the state or the changes made to the dataset.
+    * `-m MESSAGE` is the description of the state or the changes made to the dataset
     * `--version-tag` tags the state of the Dataset

 Report on the state of dataset content::